-- position_strings (dict) dict for translation of the position strings, e.g. {"top":"Oben", "bottom":"Unten", "all":"Alles"} - gradient (bool) highlight the percentage with a color gradient (by default a green to red gradient)
+- position\strings (dict) dict for translation of the position strings, e.g. {"top":"Oben", "bottom":"Unten", "all":"Alles"} - gradient (bool) highlight the percentage with a color gradient (by default a green to red gradient)

-Highlight groups used: position_gradient (gradient), position.
+Highlight groups used: position\gradient (gradient), position.

-Parameters text (string) - text to display if the current buffer is read-only powerline.segments.vim.tab_modified_indicator(text=u'+') Return a file modified indicator for tabpages.
+Parameters text (string) - text to display if the current buffer is read-only powerline.segments.vim.tabnr(show\current=True)

-Parameters text (string) - text to display if any buffer in the current tab is modified powerline.segments.vim.tabnr(show_current=True)
+Parameters text (string) - text to display if any buffer in the current tab is modified

-Highlight groups used: tab_modified_indicator or modified_indicator.
+Highlight groups used: tab\modified\indicator or modified\indicator.